St. Brandon: Etymology

+In the early 1500s, the Portuguese labelled the islands Cargados Carajos on charts such as the Cantino Planisphere of 1502, which identified them as baixos ("low-lying"), with a surround of crosses to identify the danger to shipping.

-The name Saint Brandon most likely came from the anglicized name of the French town of Saint-Brandan, possibly given by French sailors and corsairs that sailed to and from Britanny.
+Various explanations have been given for the islands having subsequently been named Saint Brandon.
+One of these is that it is an anglicized name of the French town of Saint-Brandan, possibly given by French sailors and corsairs that sailed to and from Brittany.

+Another explanation is that the name derived from the mythical Saint Brendan's Island that goes back to Saint Brendan of Clonfert, Brendan the Navigator, because French sailors associated the atoll with the patron saint of sailors.

+The name Cargados Carajos, which refers to the "loaded crow's nest" of a Portuguese caravel that was required to successfully sail through the dangerous atoll, remains in use as well.

+Climate

 Geography

 Geographically, the archipelago is part of the Mascarene Islands and is situated on the Mascarene Plateau formed by the separation of the Mauritia microcontinent during the separation of India and Madagascar around 60 million years ago from what is today the African continent.

 The reef measures more than 50 km from north to south and is 5 km wide, cut by three passes.
 The reef area is 190 sqkm.
 The total number of islands on the reef varies but usually number around 40.
 Siren Island, L'île du Sud, Pearl Island, and Frigate Island are west of the reef, while North Island is about 4 km northeast of the northern tip of the reef.
 Albatross Island, about 18 km north, is geographically a separate single coral island.

 Albatross Island is the highest point at 6 m above sea level and the largest of the islands in the group, with an area of 1.01 sqkm, followed by Raphaël, Tortue, Avocaré Island, L'Île Coco and L'île du Sud.

 Temperatures range from 23–26 C, with rainfall of 1050 mm a year, most falling in January to April.
 The climate is dominated by the south-east trades.
 Cyclones can cause considerable damage.
 In 1948, Il aux Fous disappeared and Avoquer was submerged by two meters of water.
 Petit ile Longue was swept away in a later cyclone, but is now reappearing.
 The South Equatorial Current is dominant.